Can I visit? / Do you have a store at your cheese making facilities?

 Are your cheeses GMO free?

 Our cultures, enzymes and rennet are GMO-free.
-Our milk supply comes from approximately 30 small farms across the state.
+Our milk supply comes from small farms across the state.
 There is currently not enough non-GMO feed for our interests, which in turn drives the price up for the existing supply, and would raise the price of our products.

 We fear that raising the price of our products would decrease sales, and in turn, decrease our support of Vermont farms.